limbluck/Purity/README.md

 ## Done at the moment:

 - Frontend
-    - Templates:
-        - Header, Footer, Sidebar and Chatbar templates
-        - Home page template
+    - Home page
-    - Directives:
-        - Carousel directive
-        - Swipe deection directive
-        - Dropdown directive
-    - Services:
+    - About page
-        - API service to handle API requests

 - Backend
     - Basic access to database and static files via API